jarethholt/teospy/docs/sal.rst

 The basic contents of the modules are as follows:

-* `sal1` provides a function that calculates each of the coefficients $g_i$ in the salinity expansion.
+* `sal1` provides a function that calculates each of the coefficients gi in the salinity expansion.
 * `sal2` provides thermodynamic properties of seawater that depend only on the salinity, such as dilution and osmotic coefficients.